What is User Stickiness?

 Now, you should have 3 tables, each with one calculated metric.
 Let's combine these tables.
 Go back to the DAU table and click Join.
 Then, merge the DAU and WAU table based on the week column.

 Similarly, join the DAU and MAU table based on the month column.

 6. Calculate Ratios

 Now, click Formula to calculate user stickiness metrics.
 Here, we demonstrate how to calculate three kinds of ratios.
 In reality, you don't have to calculate these three metrics.
 You just need to choose one of them as KPI to evaluate user stickiness.

 Here are the final results.

 The last step is to produce a chart with your table.
-Acho offers a built-in tool called Visual Panel for this.
+You can make charts through Acho’s Charting App.
 You can also connect your Acho table to your favorite BI tools such as Tableau and Metabase.